saquantum/j2c/README.md

 #### advanced techniques

-method reference, lambda expressions, inner classes, anonymous classes and exceptions (`try-catch-finally` and `throws`) are not included in this grammar to keep it simple.
+method reference, lambda expressions and exceptions (`try-catch-finally` and `throws`) are not included in this grammar to keep it simple.

 ## Postprocessing